The Fuel Quality Crisis Contaminating 2020 Transition

 most ship owners will still want to use high sulfur residual fuel for as long as they can

-Unless VLSFO is significantly cheaper than the distillate alternative.
-And here's the crucial point.
+Unless of course VLSFO is significantly cheaper than the distillate alternative.
+And here’s the crucial point.
 Once ship owners receive assurances from suppliers on quality (of which they may still be skeptical), then as long as 0.5% VLSFO is much cheaper than MGO, will they be willing to take the quality claim risk?
-Will they just view the occasional claim (even a large one) as just a sporadic 'rub of the green' when it comes to dabbling in using HSFO for main engines, covered insurance or legal recourse?
-And what is price for this price of flesh?
-A $200 differential would appear to be enough. $50 may be a little light, although a vessel burning 10,000 tonnes per annum would save $500,000, which is certainly not to be sniffed at when considered in the context of a direct hit to operating profit.
-Maybe it's just a question of claims being better the devil you know after all!
+Will they just view the occasional claim (even a large one) as just an inevitable, sporadic ‘rub of the green’ when it comes to dabbling in using VLSFO for main engines, covered by insurance and possible legal recourse?
+And what is the price for this pound of flesh?
+A $200 differential would appear to be enough, because that’s the gap between HSFO and MGO today, and no one after these claims has switched from HSFO to MGO. $50 may be a little light, although a vessel burning 10,000 tonnes per annum would save $500,000, which is certainly not to be sniffed at when considered in the context of a direct hit to operating profit.
+Maybe it’s just a question of claims being better the devil you know after all!

 Having said this, before 2020 and despite all the current claims and concerns, most ship owners will still want to use high sulfur residual fuel for as long as they can.
 From an operating cost point of view there is no other logical choice.
 Who will be left to supply them?
 How active will the residual fuel supply chain be once the real financial damage and law suits from bunker claims start?
 Do we need to factor in the predicted uplift in scrubber orders on the back of Clarksons recent report that one in four vessels on the $221 billion order book will be fitted with the technology ahead of 2020?